thoughtworks/simplebandit/README.md

   })
 const starOracle = new SimpleOracle({
     targetLabel: "stars", // if users leave a star rating after an action
-    oracleWeight: 2.0, // this oracle is weighted twice as heavily as the first
+    oracleWeight: 2.0, // this oracle is weighted twice as heavily as the clickOracle
-    learningRate: 0.5, // can adjust other settings as well }),
+    learningRate: 0.5, // can customize settings for each oracle }),
 ];